raleik-pl/drzewacz/README.md

 # Drzewacz
-Drzewacz (see Tolkien's Fangorn) is a static web file browser that needs no backend.
+Drzewacz (see Tolkien's [Fangorn/Treebeard](https://en.wikipedia.org/wiki/Treebeard)) is a static web file browser that needs no backend.
 It uses the json output of "tree" command.